 This course encompasses the three main types of residential relocations: residential mobility, internal and international migration, in relation to family and household dynamics.
 A life course perspective is used to determine how migration of individuals (at the micro level) is shaped by events in individual lives, such as leaving the parental home, marriage, divorce, child birth and retirement.
 It also examines how life events of significant others such spouses, children and parents shape migration decisions of the individual.
 The course contextualizes the manner in which the decision to migrate is influenced by the family and the household (at the meso level) and the housing and labour markets as well as welfare regimes (at the macro level).
 The course takes a critical view on the inequalities people experience either on migration or due to migration both within and outside family and household settings.

 In this course, students are introduced to three main demographic techniques used in the social sciences: the life table, population projections and survival analysis.
-After this module, participants (a) know the fundamental ideas behind these techniques, (b) are able to apply the techniques, using Excel and SPSS, (c) can interpret the most important outcomes of the techniques, and (d) know how the life table technique can be applied to a whole range of topics within the social sciences.
+After this module, participants (a) know the fundamental ideas behind these techniques, (b) are able to apply the techniques, using Excel and STATA, (c) can interpret the most important outcomes of the techniques, and (d) know how the life table technique can be applied to a whole range of topics within the social sciences.